tomek-f/simple-load-script/README.md

   });
 ```

-Load more scripts (Promise.all) - objects and urls, callback must be unique names
+Load more scripts (Promise.all) - objects and urls, callBackNames must be unique names

 ```js
 import loadScript from 'simple-load-script';